 COTTON, CATTLE, AND RAILROADS LAP BOOK FOR TEXAS HISTORY 7TH GRADE

-All of these resources can be used together in with the Cotton, Cattle and Railroads Lap Book to tie it all together.
-You can easily by choosing the number of primary sources they need to analyze or the required processing assignments for each center.
+All of these resources can be used together in centers with the Cotton, Cattle and Railroads Lap Book to tie it all together.
+You can easily differentiate for your students by choosing the number of primary sources they need to analyze or the required processing assignments for each center.

 ⭐Please download the preview under each link to see more information on these resources. ⭐

 (1) History.
 The student understands traditional historical points of reference in Texas history through absolute and relative chronology .
 The student is expected to:

 (A) identify the major eras in Texas history, describe their defining characteristics, and explain the purpose of dividing why historians divide the past into eras, including …Cotton, Cattle, and Railroads;